 Estate Tax Basics

-The beneficiary is able to stretch out the distributions over his or her life expectancy, but annual distributions are required and will be taxed.
-Hence, when passing a Traditional IRA to a spouse or child, the beneficiary is required to pay ordinary income tax on the IRA distribution amount, which would reduce the amount of Traditional IRA funds available to spend.
+The beneficiary is able to stretch out the distributions over his or her life expectancy.
+Nevertheless, annual distributions are a requirement that’s taxable.
+But when a Traditional IRA goes to a spouse or child, the beneficiary must pay ordinary income tax on the IRA distribution amount.
+This will reduce the amount of Traditional IRA funds available to spend.

 Converting a Traditional IRA to a Roth IRA – Estate Planning Benefits

-In a conversion of a Traditional IRA to a Roth IRA, the IRA converted amount is as though it were taken as a distribution.
-So, hence, you would be subject to ordinary income taxes on the converted amount.
+When you convert a Traditional IRA to a Roth IRA, it’s as though a distribution is taken.
+So, you would be subject to ordinary income taxes on the converted amount.

-- Tax-Free Growth & Tax-Free Income: Once the Traditional IRA has been converted to a Roth IRA, the Roth IRA holder and his or her beneficiaries would be able to benefit from tax-free growth and income generated by the Roth IRA.
+Once the Traditional IRA converts to a Roth IRA, the Roth IRA holder and his or her beneficiaries are able to benefit from tax-free growth and income generated by the Roth IRA.
 In other words, the assets of the Roth IRA will be able to grow tax-free.

 The Self-Directed Roth Stretch IRA

-Unlike the original Roth IRA owner, a non-spousal beneficiary of a Roth IRA is required to take minimum distributions over his or her life expectancy.
+Unlike the original Roth IRA owner, a non-spousal beneficiary of a Roth IRA must take minimum distributions over his or her life expectancy.

-In the case of a non-spousal Roth IRA beneficiary, when the beneficiary is relatively young, there is the potential for the distributions to be less than the annual earnings of the Roth IRA, so the Roth IRA grows while the distributions are being taken.
-Of course, the beneficiary can take more than the minimum, even the entire Roth IRA, at any time, tax-free.
+In the case of a non-spousal Roth IRA beneficiary, when the beneficiary is relatively young, there is the potential for the distributions to be less than the annual earnings of the Roth IRA.
+Therefore, the Roth IRA grows while the distributions are being taken.
+Of course, the beneficiary can take more than the minimum.
+They can even tale the entire Roth IRA, at any time, tax-free.